SynthSpecter/synth-chatting/README.md

-Just a prototype, might upgrade et improve later
+Just a prototype, might upgrade and improve later